High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Convex Estimation via Nuclear Norm Regularization

 \subsection{Truncated Regularized Estimation}

-While the proposed regularized estimation methods do not require exact low-rankness of the true transition tensor $\cm{A}$, sometimes imposing exact low-rankness may be more desirable if one wants to interpret the underlying low-dimensional tensor dynamics.
-As discussed in Section \ref{sec:LRTAR}, the Tucker ranks can be interpreted as the numbers of dynamic factors in each mode.
-In this section, we propose a truncation method to consistently estimate the true multilinear ranks $(r_1, \dots, r_{2d})$ under the exact low-rank assumption.
+While the estimation methods in Sections \ref{subsec:1mode} and \ref{subsec:sqrmode} do not require exact low-rankness of the true transition tensor $\cm{A}^*$, sometimes imposing exact low-rankness is more desirable if one wants to interpret the underlying dynamic tensor factor structures.
+As discussed in Section \ref{sec:example}, the Tucker ranks determine the dimensions of the dynamic factors.
+For greater model interpretability, we further consider the case that $\cm{A}^*$ is exactly low-rank and propose a truncation method to consistently estimate its true Tucker ranks $(r_1, \dots, r_{2d})$.

-Let $\gamma$ be a threshold parameter to be chosen properly.
+Let $\gamma>0$ be a threshold parameter to be chosen properly.
 Given the estimator $\cm{\widehat{A}}_{\text{SSN}}$, for each $i=1, \dots, 2d$, we calculate the singular value decomposition (SVD) of the mode-$i$ matricization $(\cm{\widehat{A}}_{\text{SSN}})_{(i)}$ with the singular values arranged in descending order.
 Next we truncate the SVD by retaining only singular values greater than $\gamma$, and take their corresponding left singular vectors to define the matrix $\bm{\widetilde{U}}_i$.
 Then, the truncated core tensor is defined as based on which we propose the truncated sum of square-matrix nuclear (TSSN) estimator

 To derive the theoretical results on rank selection, we make the following assumption on the exact Tucker ranks and the magnitude of the singular values.